 This course serves as an introduction to the basic principles of cooking and kitchen organization.
-Topics include knife skills, stocks, thickening agents, mise en place, kitchen safety, and the application of sanitary food handling practices.
-The course covers the basic types of equipment found in a professional kitchen, the classic leading sauces, and viscosity percentage.
-Upon completion, students will be able to demonstrate a variety of classical knife cuts, prepare stocks, practice kitchen safety, and sanitation.
+Topics include knife skills, stocks, thickening agents, mise en place, kitchen safety, and

 CAA 110 - Culinary Techniques

 This course serves as an introduction to moist heat cooking techniques and as a continuation to the basic principles of cooking, sauce building techniques and kitchen organization.
 Topics including the primary soup methods, recipe conversions, contemporary sauces, and classical sauce derivatives will be discussed.
 Students will prepare classical sauce derivatives and a selection of soups including cream, puree, chowders, consommés, and broths.
 Upon completion, students will be able to discuss the procedure and execute a variety of classical sauce derivatives and soup methods.
 Prerequisite: CAA105